Sprache : Es gibt diese Seite auch auf Deutsch.

 - The data collected will be fully de-identified whenever necessary.

 - Throughout the research, access to the data is limited to a small number of trained researchers only.

 - All data collected will be handled in accordance with strict GDPR/DSGVO regulations.

 - All data will be destroyed upon completion of our research.

 - Participation: Your participation is of course entirely voluntary.
 You may skip any questions you don’t want to answer, abort the interview at any time for any reason, or cancel the interview appointment.

 - Data Collection: We would like to record the call’s audio for later transcription by a GDPR/DSGVO compliant transcription service.
-After we de-identify as well as pseudonymize transcripts and check them for accuracy, all recordings will be discarded.
+After we de-identify transcripts and check them for accuracy, all recordings will be discarded.

-- Risks: The risks to your participation in this online interview study are those associated with basic computer tasks, including boredom, fatigue, mild stress, or breach of confidentiality.
+- Risks: The risks to your participation in this online interview study are those associated with basic computer tasks, including boredom, fatigue or mild stress.

-- Benefits Benefits of participating in the interview are the learning experience from participating in a research study, and the contribution to the state of scientific knowledge.
+- Benefits: The benefit of participation is the experience gained from participating in a research study and the contribution made to the state of scientific knowledge.